-The recycling process for glass is relatively simple.
-Depending on your local recycling program, either you sort the glass by color before it gets to the facility, or it is sorted upon arrival.
-This is due to the fact that colored glass is created by adding ingredients to the molten mixture when the bottles are formed and cannot feasibly be removed during the recycling process, and thus would contaminate other colors of glass.
-Green bottles go on to make more green bottles.
+Why bother sorting?
+Colored glass is created by adding ingredients to the molten mixture when the bottles are formed, and cannot realistically be removed during the recycling process — meaning it would then contaminate other colors of glass.
+That’s why green bottles go on to make more green bottles.

 Next, the sorted batches go through a mechanical crushing system that breaks the glass into tiny pieces called cullet.
 From there, the cullet passes through a series of magnets, screens and vacuums to remove any remaining metal, plastic, bits of labels, etc.

-It’s important to note that in most cases, recyclers cannot accept glass from windows, ceramics, light bulbs, ovenware, or drinking glasses as these types of glass may damage the furnace during the recycling process and are generally chemically incompatible with the glass typically used in jars and bottles.
+It’s important to note that in most cases, recyclers cannot accept glass from windows, ceramics, light bulbs, ovenware or drinking glasses.
+These types of glass may damage the furnace during the recycling process, and are generally chemically incompatible with the glass typically used in jars and bottles.

 It’s important to know so you don’t mess with a whole batch of recycled glass just because you tossed your broken window shards into the trash.
 This varies by area and the recycler, so check with your local agencies if you’re not sure what they do or do not accept.

 - Americans added seven million tons of glass to the municipal solid waste landfills in 2017.

 - About 26.6 percent of the glass was recovered for recycling.